Data protection and disclaimer

 Privacy Policy

 The data collected from visitors to this website, from the use of PostBus apps and from the use of services offered by PostBus (hereinafter referred to as online services [e.g. microsites, etc.]) is processed by PostBus Ltd in its capacity as both provider of this website and a service provider.
-The above-mentioned services will be referred to hereinafter as “digital presence”.
-Further details about PostBus Ltd are available in the About us section of the website.
+The above-mentioned services will be referred to hereinafter as the “digital presence”.
+This Privacy Policy also contains information on data processing if other PostBus services are used.
+Further details about PostBus Ltd are available in the News section of the website.

 Protection of your personal data is of great importance to us.
 We therefore handle your personal data with great care and in accordance with the relevant statutory provisions set out in data protection law and the Passenger Transport Act (especially Art.
 54 PTA) and the relevant ordinances.

-In this Privacy Policy, we provide you with information about our data processing methods.
-We explain which data is processed by us whenever you access this website and other digital presences.
+In this Privacy Policy, we provide you with information about our data processing.
+We explain which data is processed by us whenever you access this website and other digital presences, and if you use other PostBus services.

 As a public transport company, we are legally obliged to provide transport services in conjunction with other transport companies and public transport associations (NDS – National Direct Service).
 In order to facilitate this on your behalf, data that is acquired from contact with you or from services you have purchased will be shared within the NDS (see section 4), and we are jointly responsible for its processing in cooperation with the other transport companies and public transport associations.